 - 5.1 The Food Standards Agency's (FSA) "Framework agreement on official feed and food controls by local authorities" (Framework agreement) sets out what the FSA expects from local authorities in their delivery of official controls on feed and food law. - 5.2 One of the requirements of the framework agreement is that local authorities agree a service plan for the delivery of the official food controls.
-The Food Law Service Plan for 2017/18 is at appendix 1 to this report. - 5.3 The plan makes reference to the requirements in the FSA's Food Law Code of Practice.
+The Food Law Service Plan for 2019/20 is at Appendix A to this report. - 5.3 The plan makes reference to the requirements in the FSA's Food Law Code of Practice.

 This in particular details the frequency at which food businesses should be inspected or have some other intervention to ensure compliance with legislation designed to make sure food is safe.

 The frequency of inspection depends on the risk of the business causing food poisoning or selling food which is unsatisfactory in some other way.
-The risk is calculated using a formula in the Food Law code of practice which takes account, amongst other things, of the type of foods sold, suitability of food handling practices, state of repair and cleanliness of the premises and confidence in management in maintaining safe standards.
-The higher the risk the more often an inspection needs to be carried out.

-Version Number: 1 Page: 1 of 2 --------------------------------
+Version Number: 1 Page: 1 of 2 ------------------------- --------